CrunchyData/pgmonitor/hugo/content/prometheus/_index.md

 There are RPM packages available to [Crunchy Data](https://www.crunchydata.com) customers through the [Crunchy Customer Portal](https://access.crunchydata.com/).

-If you install the below available packages with RPM, you can continue reading at the [Setup](#setup) section.
+After installing via these RPMs, you can continue reading at the [Setup](#setup) section.

 ##### Available Packages